666RED/fourtitude-test/README.md

 ## Step 1

-Open project and move to project root folder
+Open project and make sure you are at project root folder (where package.json file is located)

 ## Step 2